Pizza Dough Not Rising

 Pizza dough proofed in your fridge is called cold fermentation; slow rise and takes up to 24 hours.

-By retarding the dough, your dough will have more complex flavors, allowing you to make it ahead of time.
+By retarding the dough in a cold environment, the dough will have more complex flavors, allowing you to make it ahead of time.
 You can ferment the dough, save it, and use it at a later date.

-This slows the production of gas within the dough resulting in a crust that will become dense and the pizza dough not rising.
-This fermentation is best when you want to produce a thinner and lighter crust.
+This slows the production of gas within the dough resulting in a crust that will become dense.

 Here’s What You Can Do if the Problem is the Fermentation Process

-As usual, you’ll need to increase the temperature in your kitchen to stimulate your dough fermentation.
+As usual, you’ll need to increase the temperature in your kitchen to stimulate your dough fermentation and make the dough rise faster.
 But even with cooler rooms, you’ll have to allow your slow-rise dough more time to rest, as it proves.

 Rooms that are room temperature around 74-76F degrees will take longer for your dough to rise.